myscriptbox-org/gpg-man/README.md

 will also create mybackup.zip
 The backup zip contains all user-level configuration database files used by **gpg**.

-### db -restore [arg]
-This command restores the gpg user-level configuration database from the zip file supplied as an argument.
-Example:
-    **gpg-man** db -restore mybackup.zip
-will restore mybackup.zip.

-### db -stash
-This command will create a local copy of the gpg user-level configuration database.
-Use it if you are not sure what effect your changes will have.
-You can put back the version stashed with: '**gpg-man** db -unstash'.

 ### db -delete
 This command deletes the entire gpg user-level configuration database.

 ### db -unstash
 This command puts back the copy of the gpg user-level configuration database made earlier with '**gpg-man** db -stash'.
 Use it if you want to undo the changes made since the last time you stashed the database.

-### key [obj] -delete
-This command deletes a key for a given email address.
-Example:
-        **gpg-man** key john@doe.com -delete

 ### key [obj] -create [arg]
 This command creates a key for given email address and a name.
 Example: